bplmaps/toi-field-trips/content/locations/stockbridge.md

 ![Red Lion Inn 2012](https://upload.wikimedia.org/wikipedia/commons/thumb/a/aa/Stockbridge%2C_MA_-_Red_Lion_Inn_02.jpg/1920px-Stockbridge%2C_MA_-_Red_Lion_Inn_02.jpg)
 The Red Lion Inn, 2012, photo by [Joe Mabel](https://commons.wikimedia.org/w/index.php?curid=19118686)

 While “Stockbridge Indians” joined the militia directly serving at the Siege of Boston and in numerous later battles, one of their biggest contributions was diplomacy (Schmidt, p.121).
-Their Location in a “frontier region” close to the non-Christianized nations allowed for the “Stockbridge Indians” to operate in both worlds.
+Their location in a “frontier region” close to the non-Christianized nations allowed for the “Stockbridge Indians” to operate in both worlds.
 A letter from the Virginia Gazette in 1775 recounts:
 >A firm foundation now turns up to view, for the influence of the Stockbridge Indians among the six nations, and matters stand well with the Canadian Indians… The Canadian Indians farther told our Indians, that if they did fight at all they would fight against the regulars.

 Below is a list of names of the “Stockbridge Indians” who joined the Revolutionary War, courtesy of the Stockbridge Archives.
-On the list are Abram Nauaumptonky and William Notonksin, who in 1775 would become the first two indigenous men to die in the revolution, having been mistakenly shot by American soldiers during a skirmish with the British near Cambridge (Frazier, p.200).
+On the list are Abram Nauaumptonky and William Notonksin, who in 1775 would become the first two Indigenous men to die in the revolution, having been mistakenly shot by American soldiers during a skirmish with the British near Cambridge (Frazier, p.200).

 ![List of Stockbridge Indians in Revolutionary War](https://d2jv02qf7xgjwx.cloudfront.net/accounts/317840/images/Stockbridge_Militia_List_Large.jpg)